• Skip to primary navigation

 • Dry well before rubbing with spices and finishing cooking the wings.

-Ensure that the parboiled chicken wings are completely dry before rubbing with spices.
+Ensure that the parboiled chicken wings are completely dry before rubbing them with spices.
 Place them on kitchen towels and let them dry at room temperature for about 30 minutes, or pat them dry individually.

-Recipe FAQ
+Recipe FAQs

-Can I parboil them in advance?
+Can I parboil the wings in advance?

 Yes, up to 24 hours in advance.
 Refrigerate them in an airtight container as soon as they are cool.

-Can I toss them with sauce?
+Can I toss the chicken wings with sauce?

 Yes.
 You can toss them with sauce and continue baking or grilling them for another 5 minutes.
 Or you can toss them with the sauce just before serving (I do this mostly when the chicken pieces are deep-fried).